 * All prices on this page are in U.S. dollars without V.A.T. and other applicable taxes and fees.
 The prices are recommended.
 Information on this page is not a public offer.

-SACD ISO is a container file with tracks (songs) included in a music album. .iso file may contain mixes (variants) of an album: stereo and/or multichannel.
+SACD ISO is a container file with DSD tracks (songs) included in a music album. .iso file may contain mixes (variants) of an album: stereo and/or multichannel.
+Also, we can meet the similar DSD ISO term.

 The file contains audio in 1-bit sigma-delta modulation with sample rate 2.8 MHz (a.k.a.
 DSD).
 The author hasn't information about higher sample rates in the .iso-file.

-The container file's stuff may be extracted in bit-perfect mode.
+The ISO to DSD extraction may be done in bit-perfect mode.
 Both binary contents in the container and into extracted DSD files are identical.
 It is possible for 2.8 MHz (DSD64) sample rate only.

 Equipment has several playback modes (audio resolutions), that can cause individual distortion level of each mode.
 Using of mode with minimum distortions can improve sound quality.
 Read details here...

-Also, the DSD ISO content may be resampled in extraction to .dsf/.dff files.
+Also, you can convert DSD ISO to .dsf/.dff files with resampling in extraction.
 It allows playback of these files "natively" on DAC that is DSD128 and higher capable.

 In the ideal case, should not be noise in the audible band.
-Lesser noise (darker background) displays higher sound quality.
+Lesser noise (darker background) displays higher sound quality of converter SACD ISO to DSD.

 We can compare noise with sea waves.